mindplace/wix-js-class/_posts/2017-03-13-class-zero.md

 ---
 layout: post
 title: "class[0]"
-description: "First class: introduction to current state of JavaScript, why HTML and CSS is necessary, and setting up a development environment."
+description: "Introduction to current state of JavaScript, why HTML and CSS is necessary, and setting up a development environment."
-status: "Some resources to get you prepared for this class.
-Class content (slides, etc) coming soon."
+status: "Prep work available!"
 ---

 <h2 class="header medium-header">Current state of JavaScript and class context</h2>

-JavaScript was built in a mere 10 days for use in the Netscape browser; the creator of JavaScript eventually became the CEO/CTO of Mozilla Firefox (and that's still the company that puts out the best documentation for JavaScript). (<a href="https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript" target="blank">Read more of its history here.</a>) JavaScript has no connection with Java; it was named JavaScript to take advantage of Java's popularity at the time!
+JavaScript was built in a mere 10 days for use in the Netscape browser; the creator of JavaScript eventually became the CEO/CTO of Mozilla Firefox (and that's still the company that puts out the best documentation for JavaScript).
+JavaScript has no connection with Java; it was named JavaScript to take advantage of Java's popularity at the time!
+(Read more of its history <a href="https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript" target="blank">here</a>.)

-JavaScript at its core is just another programming language, like PHP, Python, Ruby, Java, C#, etc. The reason JavaScript so widely used is because browsers allow JavaScript code to run natively inside them, as opposed to the other languages.
+JavaScript at its core is just another programming language, like PHP, Python, Ruby, Java, C#, etc. The reason JavaScript so widely used is because browsers can run JavaScript code, as opposed to the other languages.
 That is the primary reason for its extreme popularity and widespread use.

 These days, web applications and websites rely enormously on JavaScript for everything from delivering single-page applications (React or AngularJS), building complete mobile applications  (React Native), listening for user actions such as button clicks (jQuery), running tasks both in the browser and on local computers (Grunt or Gulp), wrapping around databases (Node.js and Express.js), and generally providing interactive functionality for web pages.